stanleystrawbridge/stanleystrawbridge.github.io/public engagement.md

 <br>

 ### 3-Minute Thesis
-While a Bye-Fellow at Christ’s College, Cambridge, Stan served as a judge for the MCR-run 3-Minute Thesis competition, where students learn to hone their science communicaiton skills.
+While a Bye-Fellow at Christ’s College, Cambridge, Stan served as a judge for a 3-Minute Thesis competition, where students learn to hone their science communicaiton skills.

 <figure>
   <img src="/assets/images/public engagement/20240227_three_minute_thesis.jpg" class="public-engagement-photo" alt="Hands">